Skip to main content

 Switching between providers

 You can switch anytime.
-Go to Map Provider settings, select the other provider, add its API key, and save.
-Your embed code stays the same.
-No need to re-install anything on your website.
+Go to Map Provider settings, select the other provider, add its API key or token, and click Save.
+Your embed code stays the same, so there is nothing to re-install on your website.
+The switch applies automatically.

 Pricing details